alemart/speedy-vision/README.md

   * `max: number`.
 If specified, Speedy will return the best keypoints (according to their scores) up to this number.
   * `expected: number | object`.
 Speedy will automatically adjust the sensitivity value to get you *approximately* the number of features you ask.
 For more information, read the section on [automatic sensitivity](#automatic-sensitivity).
   * `denoise: boolean`.
 Whether or not to denoise the image before finding the features.
 Defaults to `true`.
+  * `enhancements: object`.
+If specified, Speedy will enhance the image in different ways before extracting the features.
+This is meant to make your features more robust.
+Read more on [enhancing your features](#enhancing-your-features).

 The configuration object accepts additional keys depending on which method is specified.
 Read the section on [detection methods](#detection-methods) to know more.